OFW Hospital

-The Overseas Filipino Workers (OFW) Hospital and Diagnostic Center, simply known as the OFW Hospital, is a specialty hospital under construction in the San Fernando, Pampanga, Philippines.
+The Overseas Filipino Workers (OFW) Hospital and Diagnostic Center, or simply the OFW Hospital, is a specialty hospital in San Fernando, Pampanga, Philippines.
 It is meant to cater to Filipino migrant workers.

 History

 The Philippine government planned to set up a hospital dedicated to Filipino migrant workers, officially classified as Overseas Filipino Workers.

-The provincial government of Pampanga donated the land where the OFW Hospital will be built.
-Bloomberry Cultural Foundation Inc. of the Razon Group will fund the construction.
+The provincial government of Pampanga donated the land where the hospital was built.
+Bloomberry Cultural Foundation Inc. of the Razon Group funded its construction.

 The groundbreaking ceremony for the OFW Hospital was held on May 1, 2019.
-Actual construction began in February 2020 Progress on the construction was hampered by the COVID-19 pandemic.
-The Department of Labor and Employment and President Rodrigo Duterte, through an executive order, has fast-tracked the hospital project.
+However, its construction did not begin until February 2020.
+The COVID-19 pandemic hampered the construction's progress.
+The Department of Labor and Employment (DOLE) and President Rodrigo Duterte, through an executive order, have fast-tracked the hospital project.

+It began operating on May 2, 2022, with its polyclinic.
+It became fully operational in June 2022 when it was officially inaugurated.
+It largely catered to outpatients on its first months.

+In April 2023, the Department of Migrant Workers (DMW) took over the hospital's operations from DOLE.
+However, the hospital remains underused as of July 2023.